Denise Bauer: Ambassador to Belgium

 On June 21, 2013, Bauer was nominated to be the next US ambassador to Belgium by President Barack Obama.
 Hearings on her nomination were held before the Senate Foreign Relations Committee on July 25, 2013.
 The committee reported her favorably on July 30, 2013.
-On August 2, 2013, the Senate confirmed her by voice vote.
-Bauer served from 2013 to 2017.
+On August 2, 2013, the Senate confirmed her unanimously by voice vote.
+She presented her credentials to King Philippe of Belgium in 2013 and served as ambassador until 2017.